Important: These Rules are supplemental to any posted Challenge-specific ones. Those are normally posted on the current Challenge web page.

 Failure to agree to and abide by all of the above guidelines may disqualify your entry.

-These guidelines were last updated on September 8, 2023.
-Latest modifications effective as of 9/15/23.
+These guidelines were last updated on October 5, 2023.